-Right after the Maidan, Oleksandr was enlisted in Aidar Battalion as a member of “Afgan” company machine-gunner.
+Right after the Maidan, Oleksandr was enlisted in Aidar Battalion as an “Afgan” company machine-gunner.
+He gained his battle experience right there as he had never served in the army before.
 On August 12, 2014 he went to the battlefield for the first time.
-He gained his battle experience right there as he had never served in the army before.
 Oleksandr fought in battles near Luhansk airport (Khriashchuvate, Novosvitlivka) where he was shell-shocked.

 Serhii Holubiev (a code name “Pigeon”) was born on January 24, 1979, in the city of Rivne.
 He went to the front voluntarily in the summer of 2014.
 Serhii was wounded, but after the treatment, he returned to the front line.
 He performed the duties of a platoon commander of the 1st Assault Troop in the 24th Assault Battalion Aidar of the 53rd Mechanized Infantry Brigade.
 Serhii was an outstanding warrior, calm, balanced, one of the best.
 He was a reliable person who supported and taught his comrades.
 Serhii was a trustworthy friend, a loving father, and husband.